Camouflaged Image Synthesis Is All You Need to Boost Camouflaged Detection: Introduction

 To overcome the challenges in camouflaged object synthesis, we propose a method that leverages generative models to synthesize camouflage data and their corresponding segmentation masks, as shown in Fig.~\ref{fig:head}.
 Since camouflage images involve foreground objects hidden within their surroundings, we start by selecting an image from existing datasets and extracting its foreground object using its mask.
-We then use our camouflage environment generator (\textbf{CEG}, see Sec. \ref{subsec:ceg}) and noise-adding process to generate a realistic background image.
+We then use our camouflage environment generator (\textbf{CEG} ) and noise-adding process to generate a realistic background image.
 However, the synthesized images may not always exhibit the desired camouflage properties.
-To address this issue, we train a camouflage distribution classifier (\textbf{CDC}, see Sec. \ref{subsec:cdc}) to supervise the synthesis process and ensure that the resulting images are well-camouflaged.
+To address this issue, we train a camouflage distribution classifier (\textbf{CDC} ) to supervise the synthesis process and ensure that the resulting images are well-camouflaged.
 Finally, we use the synthesized data to train our camouflaged object detection models.
 This approach enables us to overcome the challenges of limited data availability and diversity in camouflaged object detection.

-The contributions of this paper can be listed as follows, \begin{enumerate} \item Our method is the first to use synthetic data in camouflaged object detection to address the scarcity of real-world data. \item We define the problem of camouflaged object synthesis and propose a camouflage environment generator to synthesize the background of a given object, which addresses the challenge of generating realistic and diverse camouflage backgrounds. \item Our method achieves promising results in camouflage data synthesis and outperforms existing state-of-the-art methods in camouflaged object detection, demonstrating the effectiveness of synthetic data in improving model performance. \end{enumerate}
+The contributions of this paper can be listed as follows: \begin{enumerate} \item Our method was the first to utilize synthetic data for camouflaged object detection, addressing the scarcity of real-world data.

+\item We define and tackle the problem of camouflaged object synthesis.
+We introduce a camouflage environment generator that synthesizes the background of a given object.
+This novel approach effectively addresses the challenge of generating realistic and diverse camouflaged images.

+\item Our method excels in camouflage data synthesis and surpasses existing methods in the domain of camouflaged object detection.
+This performance enhancement serves as a testament to the efficacy of synthetic data in elevating model performance.